fibbojs/fibbo/docs/api/2d/classes/FCollider.md

 > **updatePosition**(): `void`

-Update the position of the collider according to the component's position.
+Update the position of the collider according to its component's position.
 This takes into account the position offset.

 #### Returns